Larry McMurtry: Writer

-McMurtry described his method for writing novels in Books: A Memoir.
+He described his method for writing in Books: A Memoir.
 He said that from his first novel on, he would get up early and dash off five pages of narrative.
 When he published the memoir in 2008, he said this was still his method, although by then, he wrote 10 pages a day.
-He also wrote every day, ignoring holidays and weekends.
+He wrote every day, ignoring holidays and weekends.
 McMurtry was a regular contributor to The New York Review of Books.

-McMurtry was a vigorous defender of free speech and, while serving as president of PEN American Center (now PEN America) from 1989 to 1991, led the organization's efforts to support writer Salman Rushdie, whose novel The Satanic Verses (1988) caused a major controversy among some Muslims, with the Supreme Leader of Iran, Ayatollah Ruhollah Khomeini, issuing a fatwā calling for Rushdie's assassination, after which attempts were made on his life.
+McMurtry was a vigorous defender of free speech and, while serving as president of PEN American Center (now PEN America) from 1989 to 1991, led the organization's efforts to support Salman Rushdie, whose novel The Satanic Verses (1988) caused a major controversy among some Muslims, with the Supreme Leader of Iran, Ayatollah Ruhollah Khomeini, issuing a fatwā calling for Rushdie's assassination, after which attempts were made on Rushdie's life.

 In 1989, McMurtry testified on behalf of PEN America before the U.S. Congress in opposition to immigration rules in the 1952 McCarran–Walter Act that for decades permitted the visa denial and deportation of foreign writers for ideological reasons.
 He recounted how before PEN America was to host the 1986 International PEN Congress, "there was a serious question as to whether such a meeting could in fact take place in this country... the McCarran–Walter Act could have effectively prevented such a gathering in the United States."
 He denounced the relevant rules as "an affront to all who cherish the constitutional guarantees of freedom of expression and association.
 To a writer whose living depends upon the uninhibited interchange of ideas and experiences, these provisions are especially appalling."
 Subsequently, some provisions that excluded certain classes of immigrants based on their political beliefs were revoked by the Immigration Act of 1990.